 Our estate lawyers craft each client’s estate plan to meet his or her particular needs and desires.
 To learn about those needs and desires, we listen carefully to our clients and respond to them quickly.
-We pride ourselves on open and transparent rates as demonstrated by our pricing chart below.
-If would like to know about our services, don’t hesitate to call.
+We pride ourselves on open and transparent rates.
+If you would like to know about our services, call today.

 The Security & Safety Of An Estate Lawyer

 Although the most common estate document, a will is the keystone of all estate planning.
 If you die without a legally valid will, two core issues impact your family.

 First, the government likes to strong arm into the decision of how your savings and belongings are distributed.
 In some cases, the government may even force your assets to be surrendered to the state.
 Second, family members waste time and energy, fighting over your assets, even for small and unremarkable items, and destroying family ties.
 Learn more about wills.

 Power of attorney, another common estate document, designates someone else with the authority to make decisions on your behalf if you become incapacitated.
 Without a power of attorney, you could lose control of your assets, including your property and your business.

 An estate lawyer ensures that the person given power of attorney receives the legal power and authority to manager your affairs when you are unable.
 Without a legally binding document of power of attorney in place, the courts elbow into your personal decisions and appoint an a stranger to act as your guardian.
 Learn more about a power of attorney.

 A living will protects your loved ones from making agonizing decisions for you if you are unable to do so yourself due to injury or illness.

 With a living will, you decide how you should be treated regarding life-prolonging treatment and end-of-life care.
 If you would prefer to ease the burden on your loved ones, you need to have a living will expressing your desires.
 Learn more about living wills.